 Addiction robs us of awareness, healing and growth

 My heart grieves for him – he was only in his mid-fifties.
 He will never see his kids’ futures: graduations, marriages, maybe even grandchildren.
-He will never get to enjoy his retirement – his dream was to buy an RV and travel the world.
+Nor will he get to enjoy his retirement – his dream was to buy an RV and travel the world.
 He will never get to see how life evolves for his siblings, cousins, nieces and nephews.
 His life was blotted out most likely by drug addiction and all that is inherent in that life choice.
 I’m angry with him as well.
 So many people, his ex-wife, me, his family, and his friends told him to stay clean, but he choose not to.

 This was a very upsetting situation for me despite the difficulties of the relationship, In my next blog, I will share what I’m doing to heal and grow after this tragedy.